liberland/laws/drafting/drafts/real-estate-law.md

 ### Art.
 15: Deed

+#### § 1: Purpose and Form of a Deed
 1. A Deed is a written document required for transferring Real Estate rights.
 To effect the transfer, the transferer and transferee must jointly submit the Deed to the Registrar.
 2. The rights transfer takes effect when the Registrar records the data in the Land Registry.

+#### § 2: Mandatory Content of a Deed
 A Deed must contain the following information:

 a) the Real Estate's name and description, including Identification Numbers;

 b) the Parcel on which the Real Estate is built or connected, if applicable;

 c) the transferer's name, address, and birthdate; for legal entities, the corresponding data, including Identification Number;

 d) the transferee's name, address, and birthdate; for legal entities, the corresponding data, including Identification Number;

 e) the transfer title;

 f) the enumeration and description of transferred rights;

 g) the transfer compensation, typically payment in a currency; and

 h) other relevant transfer conditions.

 ### Art.
 16: Open Transfer

-§ 1
+#### § 1: Rules for Open Transfers

 1. If the Owner intends to rent the property or a similar purpose with an open-ended number of potential rights holders and unpredictable changes, they are not required to submit each tenant's name to the Registrar.